 13. Insert the ignition coils and line up the connection points and plug them in.
 Smooth over any excess Down Corning 111 paste.

 Congratulations you have just replaced your spark plugs on your Sea-Doo 130HP Jet-Ski.
-Other more high-performance models will have an engine cover that will have to removed first.
+Other more high-performance models will have an engine cover that will have to be removed first.

 Below is a great video that explains in great detail how to remove the spark plugs on Sea-Doo 4Tec.
 Skip to the 3.40-minute mark.
 Thankyou 3ftDeep.